masofia/SMSChat/README.md

 # Chat App

+## Testing

+It is possible to send and receive SMS messages using the Emulator.

+Receiving messages: Once the Emulator is running click on the 3 dots on the side menu and then "phone".
+Sending messages: Use 5554 as the phone number and SMS messages will get sent to itself.

 ## Encryption

 SMS has a max character limitation - https://en.wikipedia.org/wiki/SMS.
 This may cause issues sending the encrypted messages if they are too long and we may need to think about how to break them up.